 Infections can develop anywhere in your mouth – in the gums (periodontal), lips, palate, cheeks, and tongue, or within and below teeth (endodontic).
-Paying attention to dental health is important to preventing dental infections.
-A dental infection, within or below a tooth, can be caused by tooth decay or a broken tooth that causes the pulp to become infected.
+Paying attention to dental health is essential in preventing dental infections.
+A dental infection within or below a tooth can be caused by tooth decay or a broken tooth that causes the pulp to become infected.
 The pulp is the part of the tooth that contains blood vessels, connective tissue, and large nerves.
 When an infection occurs, bacteria can move out of the tooth to the bone or tissue below, forming a dental abscess.
 A dental infection can lead to sepsis.

 As with all infections, an infection in your mouth should be treated as quickly as possible to reduce the risk of complications, including sepsis.
-Salt water mouth rinses while waiting to see your dentist may ease the pain or discomfort.
+Saltwater mouth rinses while waiting to see your dentist may ease the pain or discomfort.
 You might also ask your dentist’s office what you could do before your appointment.

-If you have an infection, you will probably be given a prescription for an antibiotic.
-It’s important that you take this antibiotic as directed until it is finished, even if the pain and swelling seem to have gone away.
+If you have an infection, you will probably get a prescription for an antibiotic.
+Take this antibiotic as directed until it is finished, even if the pain and swelling seem gone.
 Feeling better does not necessarily mean that the infection has gone away.

-Also, ask your dentist if the infection can be drained.
-If it is possible, draining can speed up the reduction of pain and swelling.
-Your dentist may refer you to an endodontist or periodontist if your case is more complicated.
+Also, ask your dentist if the infection should be drained.
+If possible, draining can speed up the reduction of pain and swelling.
+If your case is more complicated, your dentist may refer you to an endodontist or periodontist.

 Preventing dental infections with good dental health

-Preventing infections from occurring in your mouth will help you reduce your risk of developing sepsis.
-Regular twice-a-year visits are usually recommended for up-to-date x-rays, exams, and dental cleanings.
+Preventing infections in your mouth will help you reduce your risk of developing sepsis.
+Usual recommendations are to visit your dentist twice a year for up-to-date x-rays, exams, and dental cleanings.

 Good oral hygiene is the first basic step in promoting good dental health and preventing infections.
-These habits should be taught to children from early on to help them keep healthy mouths and teeth.
+Children should learn these habits early on to help them keep healthy mouths and teeth.

-- Don’t use your teeth to open packaging, break string, etc. Your teeth are strong, but they are meant for chewing food, not hard objects, which can cause teeth to crack, chip, or break.
+Don’t use your teeth to open packaging, break string, etc. Your teeth are strong, but they are for chewing food, not hard objects.
+These can crack, chip, or break teeth.

 Infection after dental work

-Dental work, from cleaning to root canals, may cause bleeding and an opening where bacteria can enter the body.
+From cleaning to root canals, dental work may cause bleeding and an opening where bacteria can enter the body.
 While dentists, hygienists, and dental assistants work to keep everything as clean as possible as they do their work, sometimes infections do develop, just as sometimes they do after surgery on another part of the body.

-The American Dental Association recommends that certain people receive prophylactic or preventative antibiotics before they have dental work done.
-These are people who have certain heart conditions that could make them more prone to developing a condition called infective endocarditis.
-As well, it may be recommended that some people with artificial joints (like a knee or hip) take prophylactic antibiotics before dental work.
+The American Dental Association recommends that certain people receive prophylactic or preventative antibiotics before dental work is done.
+These people have certain heart conditions that could make them more prone to developing a condition called infective endocarditis.
+Some people with artificial joints (like a knee or hip) may need prophylactic antibiotics before dental work.
 If you have an artificial joint, speak with your doctor before you need dental work to see if this is recommended for you.

 Here are some of the most common dental procedures.